Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Support yourself**
     Your income covers your cost of living.
 If you have children or an unemployed spouse, it also covers their cost of living.
 - [ ] **Pay [pension insurance](/glossary/gesetzliche%20Rentenversicherung)**
-    You must pay 5 years of pension insurance.
+    You or your spouse must have paid 5 years of pension insurance.[^26]
 - [ ] **Have [health insurance](/glossary/Krankenversicherung)**

 **If you are currently unemployed**, you *might* get a [PR](/glossary/Niederlassungserlaubnis) anyway, [find a job](/guides/find-a-job-in-berlin) before you apply for permanent residence. *[[Bürgergeld]]* does not count as a source of income.[^7]